taliesins/terraform-provider-hyperv/README.md

 HyperV Terraform Provider
 =========================

-#This is not even alpha yet.
-Don't use yet.
-Master is probably broken
+#This is alpha code.
+Experiment, but don't use if for production yet.
+Sample should be able to create switch, vm and network card connected to the switch.
+Working on getting hard drives and dvd drives working next.

 - Website: https://www.terraform.io
 - [![Gitter chat](https://badges.gitter.im/hashicorp-terraform/Lobby.png)](https://gitter.im/hashicorp-terraform/Lobby)